inbravo/travel/march-2018/chakrata.md

 ![](https://github.com/inbravo/travel/blob/master/march-2018/images/c/IMG_20180311_130836.jpg)

 ##  10:30 AM Kalsi
-*	A small town with lot many fruit vendors flocking the road, crossed it to quickly cover the route
+*	A small town with lot many fruit vendors flocking the road, crossed it quickly to proceed on my journey
 *	Air is cold now, nature is mixed with rocks and greenery
 *	Minimal traffic on road, road construction in progress.
 Took few halts here and there owing to construction machines